markim/hetzner-proxmox/README.md

 - Domain name pointing to your server's IP (for Caddy setup)
 - Additional IP addresses from Hetzner (for network setup)
 - Root access to the server
+- Any combination of drives (the script will scan and adapt to your hardware)

 ## Configuration